LPCIC/elpi/ELPI.md

   coming from the constraints are frozen (replaced by fresh constants) and where pi constants are eventually aligned (see below).
-- `new` is a new goal to be injected in the main runtime (not necessarily a constraint) and lives in the initial context.
+- `new` is a new goal to be injected in the main runtime (not necessarily a constraint) and lives in the initial program.
-- `x` is a variable.
-If such variable denotes the arguments of a unification variable, then this list must be only made of constants (disjoint) and is used to align constraints.
-If such variable denotes a unification variable without its arguments, then it means no-alignement but check the variable (key) is the same.
+- `x` is a unification variable.
+The alignment condition can be `~` or `=`.
+  - `~` means "check the variable is the same and align heigen variables".
+    This works only if the variables are in Lλ (applied to a duplicate free list of names)
+  - `=` means "check the variable is the same and spread names apart".
+    This works even outside the Lλ fragment.
+It is up to the programmer to eventually relate the names in the goals, typically in the guard.

-`m` and `r` must use disjoint sets of variables, `guard` is executed after the alignment and can thus mix variables coming from different goals.
+`m` and `r` must use disjoint sets of variables.

-CHR application loops until
+Once `m` and `r` are matched, the alignment is performed and all unification variables are frozen.
+Hence, when `guard` is executed, a unification variable `X a (f b)` is represented as `(uvar cX [a',f b'])` where `cX` is a fresh constant used in all occurrences of `X`, and `a'` and `b'` are names (their actual value depends on the alignement).

+Patterns in `m` and `r` can contain the `??` symbol (used for modes) but not the advanced syntax `??
+X L` (see the [Advanced modes](#advanced-modes) section).

+The application of CHR rules follows the standard CHR policy.

-#### Example 0
+#### Example of first order rules

 We compute GCD.
 The `gcd` predicate hold a second variable, so that we can compute GCDs of 2 sets of numbers: 99, 66 and 22 named X;